 No Off-Season: Managing Allergies Year-Round in Florida

 If you moved to Florida hoping to escape allergies, you may have been disappointed.
-While our mild winters spare us from some triggers, they also mean that plants pollinate nearly year-round—and our humidity creates ideal conditions for mold and dust mites.
-For allergy sufferers, the Sunshine State can feel like an endless battle.
+While our mild winters spare us from some triggers, they also mean plants pollinate nearly year-round—and our humidity creates ideal conditions for mold and dust mites.
+For allergy sufferers, the Sunshine State can feel like an endless battle rather than the fresh start they pictured.

 The good news?
-Understanding Florida's unique allergy landscape helps you anticipate triggers and take control.
-With the right strategies, you can manage symptoms and enjoy everything St. Pete has to offer.
+Understanding Florida's allergy landscape helps you anticipate triggers and take control.
+With the right timing, a well-managed home, and the appropriate medications, you can quiet your symptoms and still enjoy everything St. Pete has to offer—from waterfront walks to afternoons in the garden.

 Why Florida Allergies Are Different

-In northern states, a hard freeze kills off pollen-producing plants each winter, giving allergy sufferers a break.
-Florida's subtropical climate doesn't offer that relief.
+In northern states, a hard winter freeze kills off pollen-producing plants each year, giving allergy sufferers a genuine break.
+Florida's subtropical climate doesn't offer that reset.
 Instead:

-Understanding when different allergens peak helps you prepare:
+Understanding when different allergens peak helps you prepare, pre-treat, and avoid being caught off guard.

 December – February: Tree Pollen Begins